grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Hemi smiled into the mic.
 "Sounds good, Captain Shakes.
 You did not break off your mating collar while making those modifications, did you?"

 "Nope.
-It's still riding with fucking pride atop the _Gnat's_ sail.
+It's still riding with fucking pride atop the _Gnat_'s sail.
 Mating with the _Prospect_ should be at least as smooth as last time."

 "I hope it does not go that badly," said Hemi.
 "OK, we will put the _Prospect_ in gear, and drive forward slowly.
 Just like last time, you can come up underneath, and put the _Gnat_ on the mating collar."